ATEX explosion protection: protective measures to prevent explosions

 • The flameproof construction is designed for the maximum explosion overpressure – permanent deformations are not permissible here.

-• The pressure shock resistant construction is designed for a reduced maximum explosion overpressure and works in conjunction with a pressure relief system (the pressure created is relieved either externally or internally so that a set level is not exceeded) or an explosion suppression system (the explosion is detected by sensors and the pressure that builds up is already eliminated during the creation phase).
+• The pressure shock-resistant design is designed for a reduced maximum explosion overpressure and works in conjunction with a pressure relief system (the pressure created is relieved either externally or internally so that a set level is not exceeded) or an explosion suppression system (the explosion is detected by sensors and the pressure that builds up during the development phase is already eliminated).
 Permanent deformations are permissible (within certain limits) in the pressure-shock-resistant design.
 After an explosion, the equipment can remain in operation if this has been confirmed by a test beforehand.

 Protective measures of the manufacturer